 Since VC funds invest on the basis of the business plan, when the business may not exist in the ground, they take a significant project risk.
 Private equity funds, however, come in when the business has taken off.
 They prefer to invest in the growth of the business, when proof of concept is established, and scalability of the business is clear.
 Thus, VC funds can be viewed as ‘seed capital’, while PE funds can be viewed as “growth capital”.

-A seasoned senior management executive with an outstanding track record in building and managing large organisations, who chooses to set up a new venture, is an exceptional situation where PE Fund may provide seed capital.
+A seasoned senior management executive with an outstanding track record in building and managing large organizations, who chooses to set up a new venture, is an exceptional situation where PE Fund may provide seed capital.

 The definition of the two types of funds under SEBI (Alternate Investment Funds) Regulations, 2012 is as follows: